U.S. formally accuses Russian hackers of political cyber attacks

 A senior U.S. official said the administration is considering other retaliatory steps against Russia, but he declined to identify them.
 Those steps may remain covert, the official said.

-The Democratic National Committee publicly disclosed intrusions into its systems in June, blaming Russia for the attacks.
-Leaks of the committees' emails from pro-transparency group WikiLeaks soon followed, demonstrating what appeared to be favoritism for Clinton over another Democrat, Bernie Sanders, by committee chairwoman Debbie Wasserman Schultz.
+The Democratic National Committee publicly disclosed intrusions into its systems in June and held Russia responsible.
+Leaks of committee emails from pro-transparency group WikiLeaks soon followed, demonstrating what appeared to be favoritism for Clinton over another Democrat, Bernie Sanders, by committee chairwoman Debbie Wasserman Schultz.
 Wasserman Schultz, a Florida congresswoman, stepped down.

 WikiLeaks has not identified the source of its leaks and criticized those who have claimed it was Russia.
-Guccifer 2.0 has identified itself as a Romanian hacker, but U.S. intelligence officials have concluded it and DCLeaks are both a front for Russian spy units.
+Guccifer 2.0 has identified itself as a Romanian hacker, but U.S. intelligence officials have concluded that Guccifer 2.0 and DCLeaks are both a front for Russian spy units.

+Reporting by Mark Hosenball, Dustin Volz and Jonathan Landay, writing by Dustin Volz and Julia Edwards; Editing by Grant McCool and Mark Heinrich